-This chapter on security requirements contains a section on security functional requirements (SFRs) for the TOE (Section 7.1), a section on security assurance requirements (SARs) for the TOE (Section 7.2), a section on the refinements of these SARs (Section 7.3) as required by the "BSI-PP-0035" Protection Profile.
-This chapter includes a section with the security requirements rationale (Section 7.4).
+This chapter on security requirements contains a section on security functional requirements (SFRs) for the TOE (Section 5.1), a section on security assurance requirements (SARs) for the TOE (Section 5.2), a section on the refinements of these SARs (Section 5.3) as required by the "BSI-CC-PP-0084-2014" Protection Profile.
+This chapter includes a section with the security requirements rationale (Section 5.4).

-7.1 Security functional requirements for the TOE
+5.1 Security functional requirements for the TOE

-- Security Functional Requirements (SFRs) from the "BSI-PP-0035" Protection Profile (PP) are drawn from CCMB-2017-04-002, except the following SFRs, that are extensions to CCMB-2017-04-002: - FCS RNG Generation of random numbers, - FMT_LIM Limited capabilities and availability, - FAU_SAS Audit data storage.
+- Security Functional Requirements (SFRs) from the "BSI-CC-PP-0084-2014" Protection Profile (PP) are drawn from CCMB-2017-04-002 R5, except the following SFRs, that are extensions to CCMB-2017-04-002 R5:

+- FCS RNG Generation of random numbers,

+- FMT_LIM Limited capabilities and availability,

+- FAU_SAS Audit data storage,

+- FDP_SDC Stored data confidentiality.

-The reader can find their certified definitions in the text of the "BSI-PP-0035" Protection Profile.
+The reader can find their certified definitions in the text of the "BSI-CC-PP-0084-2014" Protection Profile.

-- All extensions to the SFRs of the "BSI-PP-0035" Protection Profiles (PPs) are exclusively drawn from CCMB-2017-04-002. - All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2017-04-001.
+- 147 All extensions to the SFRs of the "BSI-CC-PP-0084-2014" Protection Profiles (PPs) are exclusively drawn from CCMB-2017-04-002 R5. - All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2017-04-001 R5.
 They are easily identified in the following text as they appear as indicated here.
-Note that in order to improve readability, iterations are sometimes expressed within tables. - The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 7.
+Note that in order to improve readability, iterations are sometimes expressed within tables. - In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section. - The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 7.